gsampaio-rh/virt-llm-agents/README.md

 ## First Module

-This module contains several Jupyter notebooks, each focusing on the fundamentals of LLMs, ReAct prompting, and AI-powered agents.
-The notebooks guide you through setting up and understanding key concepts, such as using LLMs, implementing reasoning-based workflows, and integrating various tools into agent-driven tasks.
+This module introduces the basics of LLMs and ReAct prompting.
+It walks you through setting up foundational tools and understanding key concepts like prompting and interacting with language models.

 ### 1. `01-llm.ipynb` - **Introduction to LLMs (Llama 3)**